aleksium/paintm8/README.md

 ## Idea behind

 I can remember back to my school years.
 Sometimes, a buddy and I would see who could outdraw the other.
-Using a single piece of paper, such a game could start with one of us drawing an elaborate fortresses.
+Using a single piece of paper, such a game could start with one of us drawing an elaborate fortress.
 The other one would see this as a dare to sketch out a way of breaching the structure's solid walls.
 The fortress, then, had to be modified to counter the breach.
 And so the game would continue, back and forth, until the paper had filled up with scribbles.

 Wouldn’t it be fun if this type of collaborative drawing was possible using computers over the internet?
 At least I thought so, back in 2009.
 At the time, I hadn’t come by any communication-gadget that provided that type of experience, so I set out to see if I could make it happen.